KaiserWhoLearns/KaiserWhoLearns.github.io/_pages/about.md

  <b>[May 2021]</b> Our paper <a href="https://aclanthology.org/2021.findings-acl.361.pdf">Effective Attention Sheds Light On Interpretability</a> was accepted into Findings of ACL2021.
 Big thanks to Ana! 🌻 <br/>

- <b>[March 2021]</b> I finished my Bachelor's degrees 🤓 - B.S. in CS and B.A. in math, as well as a minor in classical studies; I began as a teaching assistant in <a href="https://courses.cs.washington.edu/courses/csep590b/">Enterprise Chatbots</a> at UW for spring quarter. <br/>
+ <b>[March 2021]</b> Finished my Bachelor's degrees 🤓 - B.S. in CS and B.A. in math, as well as a minor in classical studies; I began as a teaching assistant in <a href="https://courses.cs.washington.edu/courses/csep590b/">Enterprise Chatbots</a> at UW for spring quarter. <br/>

   <b>[November 2020]</b> Joined <a href="https://noonum.ai">Noonum</a> as a data scientist intern. <br/>